Visited: November 2013

 - Tamberma valley with a unique collection of fortified villages, traditional shrines and animal skulls on the ceiling, protecting the inhabitants from evil spirits.

 Togo formed part of the Slave Coast between the 16th and 18th century and has been going through ups and downs since its independence.
-The first president was assassinated during a military cup, while his successor, Gnassingbe Eyadema, ruled the country for 28 years, at first transforming it to a lovely destination in West Africa and annihilating it with harsh dictatorship in the last years of his mandate.
+The first president was assassinated during a military cup.
+His successor, Gnassingbe Eyadema, ruled the for 28 years, first turning the country into a lovely West African destination and later destroying it with a harsh dictatorship.

 Palm-lined coast and sandy beaches in Lomé